craft-ai/craft-ai-client-python/README.md

 ### Reduce decision rules ###

-From a list of decision rules, as retrieved when taking a decision, when taking a decision compute an equivalent & minimal list of rules.
+From a list of decision rules, as retrieved when making a decision with a decision tree, compute an equivalent & minimal list of rules.

 ```python
 from craft_ai import reduce_decision_rules